vinlin24/waifu-roller/README.md

 $ waifu -c waifu-spam -n 10
 ```

-This project uses [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) to automate the process of switching to the app, navigating to the channel, and entering commands.

-> :mega: **No asking for user tokens, no Discord self-botting, no automatic claiming or sniping.** This silly script is intended to just free up your hands while you watch the rolls go by.
+> :mega: **No asking for user tokens, no Discord self-botting, no automatic claiming or sniping.** This project uses [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) to automate the process of switching to the app, navigating to the channel, and entering commands.
+This silly script is intended to just free up your hands while you watch the rolls go by.

 ## Installation

-I'm kind of new to this whole distribution thing, so bear with my most-likely-unintuitive installation instructions.
-Frankly, setup.py is still magic to me, and despite all its documentation, it cannot be any more confusing to learn and debug.

 > :warning: At the moment, this application requires you to have Python >=3.10 installed.